biointec/nexus/README.md

 Use again the pan-genome from [example 1](##Example-1).

-If you want to align and visualize a read (e.g., `CGGCATCCAGGTCGTTAATGATGATAGTTGGTCTGGACATTTTTACTCCATGTCGTCGGTACTGCGAGTGTCGCAGATAAACATACCCAAAAGAAAACCC`) in a strain-fixed way using the Pigeonhole scheme up to an edit distance of 3 to our reference pan-genome, run the following command in the `build` folder:
+If you want to align and visualize a read (e.g., `CGGCATCCAGGTCGTTAATGATGATAGTTGGTCTGGACATTTTTACTCCATGTCGTCGGTACTGCGAGTGTCGCAGATAAACATACCCAAAAGAAAACCC`) using the Pigeonhole scheme up to an edit distance of 3 to our reference pan-genome, run the following command in the `build` folder:
 ```bash
 ./visualizeRead -e 3 -ss pigeon ../example/EscherichiaColi4Strains CGGCATCCAGGTCGTTAATGATGATAGTTGGTCTGGACATTTTTACTCCATGTCGTCGGTACTGCGAGTGTCGCAGATAAACATACCCAAAAGAAAACCC
 ```